Copyright © 2013 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved. W3C liability, trademark and document use rules apply.

 The following selector represents a definition title dt

-inside a definition list dl
+inside a definition list dl, this dt being the

 first of its type in the list of children of its parent element.